 may exercise a horrific Vengeance against it as punishment for its enslavement

 of the Jewish people: "HaShem said to Moses, 'When you go to return to

 Egypt, see all the wonders that I have put in your hand, and perform them

 before Pharaoh; but I shall strengthen his heart, and he will not send out the

 people.
 You shall say to Pharaoh, "So said HaShem, 'My First-born Son is

-such as Revenge may be Good, a trait
+However, just as a trait such as Revenge may be Good, a trait

 its implementation is a Kiddush HaShem only under the proper circumstances.

 great sin which creates a Chillul HaShem.
 No better example of the wrongful

 application of Mercy can be found than the chronicle of the downfall of

 If God's Reaction to the substitution by Saul of his judgment for God's Judgment seems overly harsh, then please consider the consequences for the Jewish people of Saul's misplaced mercy: Prior to his execution by the Prophet Samuel, King Agag, y'mach sh'mo, was able to sire children, and one of his descendants, Haman the Agagite (see Esther 3:1), y'mach sh'mo, almost succeeded in annihilating all of the Jews residing throughout the vast empire of 6th Century BCE Persia; in fact, the narrow avoidance of this catastrophe is commemorated annually as the Jewish holiday of Purim.
 The story of King Saul demonstrates the grave sin of not taking Revenge upon an Enemy of the Jewish people and, instead, repaying the Enemy's Harshness and Cruelty with Mercy and Kindness.